Darwin’s Snarked Study

 • [lower left]: Some details from the larger images

-• [right]: Illustration by Henry Holiday and Joseph Swain to Lewis Carroll’s The Hunting of the Snark, 1876
+• [right]: Illustration by Henry Holiday (engraved by Joseph Swain) to Lewis Carroll’s The Hunting of the Snark, 1876

 Alfred Parsons may have alluded to Henry Holiday’s illustration.
 I am not so sure about that, but if Parson played Holiday’s game with Holiday’s illustration, then Parsons must have manipulated the reality (shown in a photo) of Darwin’s study a bit.